Chat on WhatsApp for Support

 Can They See If It's a Dummy vs. Paid Ticket?

 Yes, they can see the "Ticket Status" field.
-But here’s the critical point: embassies do not require paid tickets.
+But here's the critical point: embassies do not require paid tickets.
 Almost every consulate explicitly states that a flight reservation without payment is acceptable.
-Why?
-Because they understand that travelers don’t want to risk hundreds of dollars before visa approval.
-As long as the reservation is confirmed and verifiable, it’s valid.
-Our dummy tickets show "Unticketed" — which is perfectly fine.
+Our dummy tickets show "Unticketed" — which is perfectly fine and standard practice worldwide.

 Protect Your Visa Application – Use Real PNRs